Ochism/InfoSecProject/README.md

 * [IBM Watson Natural Language Classifier](https://github.com/watson-developer-cloud/dotnet-standard-sdk/tree/development/src/IBM.WatsonDeveloperCloud.NaturalLanguageClassifier.v1)

 ## Getting Started
 Open up the __SpamClassifier.sln__ Visual Studio solution file on a Windows computer.
 This will open Visual Studio and build the project.
-All Add-in code written by the team is located in __ThisAddIn.cs__.
+All Add-in code written by the team is located in __SpamClassifier/ThisAddIn.cs__.

 _**NOTE:** The solution file will not automatically install the IBM Watson Natural Language Classifier package.
 This can be done with the following command issued in the NuGet console:_
 ```